Arctic explosion continues to batter northern U.S., disrupting travel after Thanksgiving - ExBulletin

 Arctic explosion continues to batter northern U.S., disrupting travel after Thanksgiving

-An Arctic blast brought snow, frost and dangerously cold winds to the Northern Plains, Midwest and Great Lakes, creating very difficult, if not impossible, travel conditions on one of the busiest days of the year, as millions return home after Thanksgiving. destinations.
+An Arctic blast brought snow, frost and dangerously cold winds to the Northern Plains, Midwest and Great Lakes, creating very difficult, if not impossible, travel conditions on one of the busiest days of the year, as millions return home from their Thanksgiving destinations. .

-About 7 million people are under winter warnings in Wisconsin, Michigan, Ohio, Pennsylvania and New York, with some warnings expected to continue through Tuesday morning.
+About 9 million people are under winter weather alerts across the country, with nearly 3 million in parts of New York, Pennsylvania and Ohio under snow shower warnings. lake effect, triggered by a clash between the southward-moving Arctic explosion and the relatively warm lake water. .

+More than 2.3 million people in parts of New York, Michigan, Minnesota and West Virginia are covered by winter storm warnings and winter weather advisories, with warnings indicating that weather conditions Heavy snow, ice and blizzards are almost certain.
+Advisories indicate that rapid accumulation of snow, freezing rain and blowing snow are likely.

-A National Weather Service advisory warned Sunday that travel-impeding bands of snow and lake-effect showers had developed downwind of the Great Lakes in northeastern Ohio, the far northwest of Pennsylvania and western New York and parts of northwestern New York.
+Travel-preventing lake-effect snow bands once again formed downwind of the Great Lakes in northeast Ohio, far northwest Pennsylvania, and western New York and parts of northwest New York on Sunday, generating new accumulations and burying some places under feet of white stuff.

+A location along the Black River in Jefferson County, New York, produced an accumulated snow reading of nearly 46 inches on Sunday, according to National Weather Service data.
+Silver Creek in Chautauqua County measured 32 inches of accumulated snow, according to the data.
+One spot in Calcium, a small community in upstate New York east of Lake Ontario, measured nearly a foot on Sunday alone, the weather service said.

 New York Governor Kathy Hochul declared a state of emergency in several counties on Friday, including Erie, Oswego and Allegany.
 Lake-effect snow will continue to fall in western and northern New York through Monday, where residents can expect 1 to 4 inches per hour, according to Hochul's office.